front-commerce/developers.front-commerce.com/source/docs/advanced/graphql/slim-down-resolvers-with-loaders.md

 ---
 id: slim-down-resolvers-with-loaders
 title: Slim down resolvers with loaders
 description: 'GraphQL modules may grow over time: resolvers will have more and more code to provide the required features.
-In Front-Commerce’s core and platforms integrations we have introduced the concept of "loaders" to handle this complexity, keep code maintainable and increase testability.'
+In Front-Commerce’s core and platforms integrations, we have introduced the concept of "loaders" to handle this complexity, keep code maintainable and increase testability.'
 ---

 This page explains what loaders are and how you can create them.
-This will also help you better understand the Front-Commerce's core code.
+This will also help you better understand the Front-Commerce core code.

 Loaders are an abstraction used in Front-Commerce to **group all the business logic of a module.**